smartcommunitylab/game-engine.challenge-gen-gui/README.md

 * Java 1.7 or higher
 * Maven 3.2 or higher
 * Gamification engine, [setup guide here](https://github.com/smartcommunitylab/smartcampus.gamification/wiki/Setup) version [2.0.0](https://github.com/smartcommunitylab/smartcampus.gamification/tree/r2.0.0)
+* Gamification engine challenge generator, [see here](https://github.com/das-fbk/game-engine.challenge-gen/tree/long-game-trento)

 ## How to build

+1. setup prerequisites
-1. Clone repository with git
+2. Clone repository with git
-2. Compile with maven using mvn install
+3. Compile with maven using mvn clean install -Pgui

+## How to use

+Launch using ChallengeGeneratorGui.java or unzip assembly target/challengeGenerator-gui.zip and launch challengeGenerator.jar using java -jar challengeGenerator.jar or double clickin on it

 # Thanks to